pyfdtic/thanos/docs/components/rule.md

 ## Ruler HA

-Ruler aims to use a similar approach to the one that Prometheus has.
+Ruler aims to use a similar approach(方法, 方式) to the one that Prometheus has.
 You can configure external labels, as well as simple relabelling.

 In case of Ruler in HA you need to make sure you have the following labelling setup: